sagardoesit/Salary-Prediction/README.md

 By using the data an Exploratory Data Analysis is done determining the factors that are helpful to predict salary using various graphs following the concept of IQR and outliers.
-A heatmap is generated to get the clear view of the co-relations within the factors.
+A heat map is generated to get the clear view of the co-relations within the factors.